 - Achieves faster time to market

-Tools Required for QA
+Tools Required for Quality Assurance Testing

 No matter the kind of test being executed, QA teams must have access to real devices to test on.
 There is no way to release a website or app to the public without testing it in real user conditions.
 Whether it’s manual testing or automation testing, real device testing is non-negotiable.